-Study Programme: Sociology and Anthropology
+Study Program: Sociology and Anthropology

 Name: Eduardo da Costa Siqueira

-Hometown and country: Curitiba, Brazil
+Hometown and Country: Curitiba, Brazil

-Home university: Federal University of Paraná
+Home University: Federal University of Paraná

-Study programme: Medicine
+Study Program: Medicine

 The city is smaller than I expected but very beautiful.
 I like the cozy atmosphere and old buildings in the center.

-In general I spend less time attending lectures and more time working at home on assignments and essays.
-These assignments can take a lot of time but I think I learn more this way than by only attending lectures.
+In general, I spend less time attending lectures and more time working at home on assignments and essays.
+These assignments can take a lot of time, but I think I learn more this way than by only attending lectures.
 Plus the self-study hours make it easy to choose a new study spot each week and visit a lot of different cafés.

 I didn’t know much about Dutch culture before coming to Amsterdam.
 In fact, I actually didn’t know much about Europe, since all I really knew was what I heard from people and the media.
-Being exposed to many different cultures and noticing differences and similarities which I didn’t expect is one of the best parts of studying abroad.
+Being exposed to many different cultures and noticing differences and similarities which I didn’t expect is one of the best parts about studying abroad.

 I find Dutch politics, especially popular support for the monarchy, very interesting.
 Some noticeable differences are the frankness of the people and the fact that they always start events and meetings right on time, not even 2 minutes late!

-Hometown and country: San Diego, California, United States
+Hometown and Country: San Diego, California, United States

-Home university: San Diego State University
+Home University: San Diego State University

-Study programme: Marketing
+Study Program: Marketing

 Studying at VU Amsterdam

 Studying at VU Amsterdam involves more active discussion and less busy work.
-In my classes the final exam was usually worth the vast majority of my grade, which is different than back home, but I felt that professors prepared me well.
-Dutch culture in general is a straightforward and direct type of culture, which translates to students being expected to clearly communicate, hold themselves accountable for their work, and be on time.
+In my classes, the final exam was usually worth the vast majority of my grade which is different than back home, but I felt that professors prepared me well.
+Dutch culture in general is a straightforward and direct type of culture which translates to students being expected to clearly communicate, hold themselves accountable for their work, and be on time.

-If you plan to travel around Europe when you study abroad, make sure you save some weekends to experience Amsterdam!
+Travel: If you plan to travel around Europe when you study abroad, make sure you save some weekends to experience Amsterdam!

 Food: Try Dutch food!
-Bitterballen, poffertjes, stroopwaffels, and cheese are life.
+Bitterballen, poffertjes, stroopwaffels, and cheese are LIFE.

-Finally, I highly recommend attending a show at Paradiso!
+Music: I highly recommend attending a show at Paradiso!
 Hands down one of the city's most architecturally unique concert halls.

-Hometown and country: Fairfax, California, USA
+Hometown and Country: Fairfax, California, USA

-Home university: Loyola University, Chicago
+Home University: Loyola University, Chicago

 Tell us about your internship.
 What is your role, and how did you arrange it?

 I first visited Amsterdam when I was 10.
 I loved the city and knew I wanted to return to study here.
 But I also wanted to complement my courses with practical experience.
-So while applying to the Semester in Amsterdam program I started researching internship opportunities.
+So, while applying to the Semester in Amsterdam program, I started researching internship opportunities.
 After learning about Mediamatic I contacted the company to express my interest in getting involved.
 Mediamatic invited me to apply for a formal internship and this application process ran tangent to my application process for the Semester in Amsterdam program.
-Fortunately I was accepted for both.
+Fortunately, I was accepted for both.

-My internship is in the field of mycological studies, which is the study of fungi.
+My internship is in the field of mycological studies, the study of fungi.
 Since starting my internship I've helped Mediamatic construct a new sustainable brewing facility attached to a clean lab space.
 I designed the brewery's exhaust hood and helped with glass cutting and welding.
 I'm now experimenting in the lab to find the proper formula for reusing the brewery's waste to inoculate mushroom spawn that can be used to fill insulation panels.
-This idea would bridge the gap between sustainable architecture and building materials by re-purposing waste products, which would thereby increase the sustainability of brewing facilities and production.
+This idea would bridge the gap between sustainable architecture and building materials by repurposing waste products which would thereby increase the sustainability of brewing facilities and production.